Skip to content

 • University personnel or agents to make improvements, repairs or to provide routine maintenance services.

-• University personnel to determine compliance with University Student Apartments and/or University policy.
+• University personnel to determine compliance with Sunnyside Apartments and/or University policy.

 • University personnel conducting regular inspections of safety equipment.